UoB-COMSM0166/2025-group-19/README.md

   <img src="./assets/animals.gif" width="600" alt="Block" style="border: 5px solid black;">
 </p>

-With fast-paced action and engaging mechanics, Zodiac Catch is a great way to put your video gaming skills to the test and learn about Chinese mythology along the way.
+With fast-paced action and engaging mechanics, Zodiac Catch is a great way to put your gaming skills to the test and learn about Chinese mythology along the way.

 ---